CoFEH: LLM-driven Feature Engineering Empowered by Collaborative Bayesian Hyperparameter Optimization: Additional Results and Analysis

 This appendix details the feature engineering (FE) pipelines discovered by our framework and various baselines for the NASA Airfoil Self-Noise dataset in the standalone FE scenario.
 The dataset, derived from anechoic wind tunnel tests of NACA 0012 airfoils, presents a challenging regression task: predicting scaled self-noise across varying chord lengths, wind speeds, and angles of attack.

 \textbf{Pipeline of \sys}.
-The pipeline discovered by \sys (Figure~\ref{fig:CoFEH_case_study}) reflects a logical progression from raw data stabilization to the synthesis of physical representations.
+The pipeline discovered by \sys (Fig.~\ref{fig:CoFEH_case_study}) reflects a logical progression from raw data stabilization to the synthesis of physical representations.
 This process is structured into five distinct functional stages:

 (i) \textbf{Operation 1: semantic scaling (transformation)}: The framework identifies that predictors such as frequency span several orders of magnitude.
 It autonomously applies a logarithmic transformation to stabilize high-range variance, effectively shifting the model’s focus toward relative spectral changes rather than absolute numerical values.